matthias-schuetz/angular2-seed/README.md

  - a pipe (determine the active route)
  - uses es6-shim, Reflect, Rx.js and Zone.js

 The project was developed with an IDE in mind so the Gulp configuration works well with or without an editor that has integrated TypeScript/Sass compilation (like WebStorm or Visual Studio).
 Gulp is mandatory for the creation of the **Angular 2 bundle** and copying polyfills so you don't need to link to modules from *node_modules* inside your web app.
 Gulp can be used for compiling TypeScript/Sass and runnig a local web server with file watchers.
-There are also Gulp tasks for deploying a production environment: all JavaScript and CSS code will be concatenated into a single file.
+There are also Gulp tasks for deploying a production environment: JavaScript code gets minified and all JavaScript vendor libraries and CSS code will be concatenated into a single file.
 The *index.html* contains a minimal pre-processing condition for production.

+Since Angular 2 RC 5 there is support for modules.
+This seed makes use of modules and implements lazy loading for separate parts of the app: every view component (except the *error* view) is loaded on demand.
+There is a shared component called *form-input-text* which is also built up as module so it gets loaded only in those views where it's needed (in this seed, it's located in the login view).
+Additionally, there's a *SharedModule* which contains classes for all directives and pipes of the app: they're always loaded, no matter what's the entrypoint of the user.
+Keep in mind that every component you put in the *SharedModule* will always be loaded globally.
+If you want to lazy load components in different views, create a module for them and import that module.

 ![Angular 2 Seed](http://matthias-schuetz.github.io/angular2-seed/angular2-seed.png?1 "Angular 2 Seed")

 ## Demo

 There is an online demo [available here](http://matthiasschuetz.com/angular2-seed).
-This represents the compiled project which uses SystemJS and Angular 2 RC4.
-The demo doesn't make use of the production feature of the seed.
-The production Gulp task will bundle all JS and CSS code into one file.
+This represents the compiled production version of the project which uses SystemJS and Angular 2 RC5.

 ## Usage